dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/install_httpd.md

 ```
 lynx http://localhost
 ```

+Type _q_ to exit Lynx.

+{{%notice note%}}
+You may initially see an error in the browser that reads _HTTP 301 - Unauthorized_.
+This is the default response for new installations of Apache httpd.
+When you add some web content in the next section, this error will not be shown.
+{{% /notice%}}

 At this point, you should have installed _Apache httpd_ and been able to browse to it from your Linux instance.